 Some things are not necessarily obvious when someone passes away:

 What should happen to the various social media accounts?
-Google has “inactive account manager”, Facebook has “Legacy Contact” and Twitter has a policy in place that family members can utilize.
-But you need to plan-ahead for these.
+Google has an “inactive account manager”, Facebook has “Legacy Contact” and Twitter has a policy in place that family members can utilize.
+But you need to plan ahead for these.
 And what about the sites that do not have policies at all?

 What about all the digital photos in a cloud account?
 What is owned and by whom?
 What can the family member access and obtain after a death?